 Written Comments.
-Members of the public who are unable to attend an official public hearing on a particular matter before the Executive Policy Committee are afforded the opportunity to submit their written comments for a specified period of time (7 days) following the public hearing.
+Members of the public who are unable to attend an official public hearing on a particular matter before the Executive Policy Committee or prefer to submit written rather than verbal comments are afforded the opportunity to submit their written comments within seven (7) days following the public hearing.